PMKielstra/EscapeIDSO/BUILD.md

 Your built files and PDF docs are now in the `release` directory.
 Due to the fact that the build process involves running `sudo` inside a `--privileged` container, they are owned by root.
 You can fix this with a `chown`, or use a VM instead, as outlined below, and build in a shared folder.
 Since the hypervisor will not be running as root, the files the VM creates won't be owned by root.

+The main build time-sinks are (1) downloading all the packages and (2) compressing the image to build the ISO.
+The former can be improved with a faster internet connection, and the latter automatically works in parallel and speeds up with more processors.
+On a standard GitHub-hosted runner, it takes about 45 minutes to build all four.
+(Building the documentation PDFs is very quick.)
+Lilith is by far the fastest, so that's the one to use if you just want to test your toolchain.

 If you want to build just the ISOs or just the docs, you can replace `all` with `isos` or `docs`.
 Once you've built the docs, you can zip them together for easy distribution by replacing `all` with `zip-docs`.

 ## Building with a Manually-Constructed Environment